Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also a very easy web browser add-on to install and use.
+Wappalyzer is also easy to install and easy to use.

-After installing Wappalyzer, icons will appear in your browser menu, in the URL field allowing you to see which technologies are being used by all the sites you visit …
+Once you have installed Wappalyzer, icons will show up in your browser, in the URL field identifying which technologies are installed on the sites you are visiting …

-If the WordPress icon shows up on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon on the browser menu (as the above screenshot shows), then the site uses WordPress.

 SpyBar